Can a helmet or a cap with a bunch of tiny light bulbs in it stop your hair loss and even regrow thicker, fuller hair?

 The DHT-blocking supplement is 100% natural and contains Saw Palmetto, Horsetail Extract, and zinc formula to help slow/inhibit 5-AR enzyme conversion to DHT (which is suspected to cause hair loss).

-😍 Pros – Portable and convenient with a rechargeable battery pack, reputable brand, FDA-cleared, high-strength,
+✅ Pros – Portable and convenient with a rechargeable battery pack, reputable brand, FDA-cleared, high-strength, comfortable

-Because the Powerflex has a dual operating mode technology for a choice of constant or pulsing laser lightwave for 15-minute or 30-minute treatment time.
+The Powerflex has dual operating mode technology, allowing a choice of constant or pulsing laser lightwave for a 15-minute or 30-minute treatment.

-Also, the treatments are needed just 3 times weekly, and you get the longest free trial in the industry – one year.
+Also, the treatments are needed just three times weekly, and you get the longest free trial in the industry—one year.

 The flexible design, which looks like a regular sports cap, is 100% portable and comes with a built-in rechargeable battery pack.

-The silicone inserts (water-resistant for easy cleaning) conceal the 272 lasers and internal circuitry while protecting the diodes and keeping them clean.
+The silicone inserts (water-resistant for easy cleaning) conceal the 272 lasers and internal circuitry while protecting and keeping the diodes clean.

 Treatment time is 15-30 minutes – 3 times a week – and you can choose a constant or pulsating laser with the dual operating mode.